 Unlike European food culture, most traditional Iranian dishes do not need a knife to be served.
 In most cases, you can easily eat with a spoon and fork.
 Some foods require only a spoon to use.
 Others are wrapped in bread and eaten by hand.
 To learn more about Iranian food culture, see here.

 Backpackers, like those traveling to Iran on tour, are in complete safety.
 However, it is better to stay in places licensed by the Tourism Organization of Iran and when traveling from reputable cars.

-Now, it is your turn to decide by reading this article and the opinions of all tourists who have visited safe Iran in social media, travel to Iran and experience a unique trip in this country alongside the kind and hospitable people in complete safety and peace.
+Now, it is your turn to decide by reading this article and the opinions of all tourists who have visited safe Iran on social media, travel to Iran, and experience a unique trip in this country alongside the kind and hospitable people in complete safety and peace.